dantro86/ping-to-mail/README.md

 # ping-to-mail
-Python utility to ping hosts and send e-mail if host status is changed
+Python utility to continuously pinging hosts and send e-mail if a host status is changed.

 Programm takes ip list from ip_list file.
 Then availability is verifying for each element in this list.
 If host is down a message will be sent to configurable e-mail address.